Raster vs Vector Graphics

 - Don’t Enlarge Raster Files – Avoid scaling up raster images, as they can become pixelated and blurry.

-- Make Sure Raster Images Have Enough Resolution – For high-quality prints, printers recommend 300 dots per inch (DPI) at the size in which you intend to print it.
-For example 300dpi at 6″x4″
+- Make Sure Raster Images Have Enough Resolution – For high-quality prints, printers recommend 300 dots per inch (DPI) at the size at which you intend to print it.
+An example would be 300dpi at 6″x4″,

 - Use Vector for Logos – Keep a vector version of your logo on hand for scalable use across all media.